Viraj0711/Ariel-Monitoring/ENHANCEMENTS.md

 ## 🎉 Conclusion

-The enhanced Sky View Build Track delivers a premium construction monitoring experience with:
+The enhanced ConstructEye delivers a premium construction monitoring experience with:

 - **🎨 Modern UI/UX** - Material Design with custom animations
 - **⚡ High Performance** - Optimized for speed and smoothness